-Who Gets the Commander-in-Chief’s Trophy?
+Who Competes for the Commander-in-Chief’s Trophy?

 How is the winner of the Commander-in-Chief’s Trophy crowned?
 Well, each team faces the other once in the season and the winner of the most games takes home the Commander-in-Chief’s Trophy.